-Here we present the systematic comparison of our OI analysis of COADS SLP with four other products: raw COADS data (averaged into 4° boxes, as described above), SLP from the Climate Data Assimilation System (CDAS) reanalysis project run jointly by NCEP and NCAR (Kalnay et al. 1996), Trenberth and Paolino (1980) Northern Hemisphere SLP analysis (hereafter NCAR NH analysis), and the recent GMSLP2.1f analvsis produced in the Hadley Centre of the U.K. Met.
-Office by Basnett and Parker (1997) (hereafter the UKMO analysis), which supercedes its earlier version presented by Allan et al. (1996).
-The CDAS reanalysis is the output of a state-of-the-art atmospheric numerical weather prediction model (albeit with reduced resolution) with a sophisticated three-dimensional spectral variational scheme of data assimilation through which a great deal of observed data (global rawisonde data, surface marine data, aircraft data, surface land synoptic data, satellite sounder data, Special Sensor Microwave/ Imager surface wind speeds, satellite cloud drift winds, etc.) is being reconciled with the model dynamics.
+Here we present the systematic comparison of our OI analysis of COADS SLP with four other products: raw COADS data (averaged into 4° boxes, as described above), SLP from the Climate Data Assimilation System (CDAS) reanalysis project run jointly by the National Center for Environmental Prediction and the National Center for Atmospheric Research (Kalnay et al. 1996), Trenberth and Paolino (1980) Northern Hemisphere SLP analysis (hereafter NCAR NH analysis), and the recent GMSLP2.1f analysis produced in the Hadley Centre of the United Kingdom Meteorological Office by Basnett and Parker (1997) (hereafter the UKMO analysis), which supercedes its earlier version presented by Allan et al. (1996).
+The CDAS reanalysis is the output of a state-of-the-art atmospheric numerical weather prediction model (albeit with reduced resolution) with a sophisticated three-dimensional spectral variational scheme of data assimilation through which a great deal of observed data (global rawisonde data, surface marine data, aircraft data, surface land synoptic data, satellite sounder data, SSM/I surface wind speeds, satellite cloud drift winds, etc.) is being reconciled with the model dynamics.
 We take the CDAS reanalysis SLP output to be the reference standard against which all other products are verified.

 The NCAR NH analysis, available on monthly $5^{\circ} \times 5^{\circ}$ grids starting in 1899, is a compilation of historical weather charts for different regions.
 U.S. Navy operational analyses are used from July 1962.
 An elaborate procedure was used to identify, and where possible correct, suspicious data.
 The UKMO analysis is based on median blending of a few previously existing gridded analyses of historical SLP (NCAR NH included) with marine and land observations, and involves a sophisticated sequence of corrections and smoothing.
-Therefore, it should come as no surprise that there is a certain degree of similarity between all three of these analyses (CDAS, NCAR NH, and UKMO).
-All three analyses use the land station data and benefit from the general principles of operational meteorological analysis, albeit implemented differently in different products.
+Therefore it should come as no surprise that there is a certain degree of similarity between all three of these analyses (CDAS, NCAR NH, and UKMO).
+All three analyses use the land stations data and benefit from the general principles of operational meteorological analysis, albeit implemented differently in different products.
 In contrast, our product uses nothing but raw COADS marine observations and the generic principles of reduced space optimal estimation.